Salm-Dyck, Cacteae in Horto Dyckensi Cultae Anno 1849. 236.

 Other Notes

 Some O. pottsii plants grow upright from a single central stem; the pads do not crawl along the soil as is often the case with many small Opuntia species.
 Benson (Cacti of the United States and Canada, 1983) proposed a very broad concept of O. macrorhiza that included O. pottsii as a distinct variety.
 In fact, while O. pottsii is variable, it clearly differs from O. macrorhiza by the flower color as well as the long, slender pericarpels and its smaller size.
 There is enough variation within the species that varieties might be described.
 A distribution map is provided by the Flora of North America online, but the map is conservative because this prickly pear cactus has been observed in more northerly and more easterly areas by the authors.
 In fact, O. pottsii occurs in northern Arizona as far west as the Hualapai Mountains, in much of New Mexico, and parts of northwest Texas.
-In Arizona, it is often confused with O. macrorhiza
+In Arizona, it is often thought to be O. macrorhiza.

 The plants can be confused with other small opuntias including O. polyacantha and O. macrorhiza if they are only casually observed or if they are growing among grasses, etc. However, O. pottsii is noticed in flower because it has pink, red, orange, or salmon flowers (However, some populations have yellow flowers with/without red centers.).
 Britton and Rose reported that the type locality for this prickly pear cactus is near Chihuahua, Mexico.
 Opuntia pottsii is tetraploid.
 (However, some populations include, sometimes exclusively, plants with yellow flowers with/without red centers.)